 Executive Director of the Wellness Center

-She also provides administrative oversight for the Office of Health Education and Promotion, which provides a variety of programs, services and educational materials to enhance the student’s health and well-being and a full-service pharmacy located adjacent to the clinic.
-She recently introduced a campus-wide health and wellness initiative, the HEALTHY U.
+She also provides administrative oversight for the Office of Health Education and Promotion, which provides a variety of programs, services, and educational materials to enhance the student’s health and well-being, along with a full-service pharmacy located adjacent to the clinic.
+She recently introduced a campus-wide health and wellness initiative: Healthy U.

-Marian earned her bachelor of science in medical technology from West Virginia University and a MBA from the Katz Graduate of Business at the University of Pittsburgh.
-She is also a graduate of the Beckwith Fellows Leadership Program for health care administrators.
+Marian earned her BS in Medical Technology from West Virginia University and a MBA from the Katz Graduate of Business at the University of Pittsburgh.
+She is also a graduate of the Beckwith Fellows Leadership Program for Healthcare Administrators.
 She is a member of the American College Health Association (ACHA) and the American College of Healthcare Executives (ACHE).